roots/trellis/README.md

 ## SSL

 Full SSL support is available for your WordPress sites.
+Trellis will also *auto-generate* self-signed certificates for development purposes.
 Our HTTPS implementation has all the best practices for performance and security.
 (Note: default configuration is HTTPS **only**.)
 See the [SSL wiki](https://github.com/roots/trellis/wiki/SSL).

 ## Caching